 - 6. How does an MSA work after a settlement?

-- 7. What is the effect of an MSA in California workers’ compensation settlement?
+- 7. What is the effect of an MSA on a workers’ compensation settlement?

-A Workers’ Compensation Medicare Set-Aside Arrangement (WCMSA) is a financial agreement that sets aside a portion of a workers’ compensation settlement to pay for future medical care related to the workers’ compensation injury.
+A Workers’ Compensation Medicare Set-Aside Arrangement (WCMSA) is a financial agreement that sets aside a portion of a workers’ compensation injury settlement to pay for future medical needs related to the workers’ compensation injury.